citp/privacy-policy-historical/d/dy/dyn/dynamicsuser.net.md

 If we decide to change our privacy policy, we will post those changes on this page, send an email notifying you of any changes (if major changes), and/or update the Privacy Policy modification date below.

-This policy was last modified on November 8th.
-2012.
-Cookie policy updated.
+This policy was last modified on April 28 2016 (minor updates).

 ### Contacting Us

-If you have any concerns or questions about our privacy policy or information collected on our sites, please [contact webmaster Erik P. Ernst](https://web.archive.org/contact.aspx) and he will reply promptly.
+If you have any concerns or questions about our privacy policy or information collected on our sites, please [contact webmaster Erik P. Ernst](http://dynamicsuser.net/contact.aspx) and he will reply promptly.

 If there are any questions regarding this privacy policy you may contact us